How do you Care for Calathea Indoors?

 I have found that the brighter light has increased the growth rate and also made the variegation on the leaves stand out more.

-It should be noted that in direct sunlight the colour can fade and look washed out before scorching which is due to how sensitive the leaves are in direct sunlight.
+It should be noted that in direct sunlight, the color can fade and look washed out before scorching, which is due to how sensitive the leaves are in direct sunlight.

-Calathea are native to tropical forests and therefore it is often necessary to increase the humidity when caring for calathea indoors to prevent them from turning brown.
+Calathea are native to tropical forests, and therefore, I find it is necessary to increase the humidity when caring for calathea indoors to prevent them from turning brown.

 • Misting the leaves with water every few days.